 However, they don’t always fulfill this obligation.
 We see it happen every day: Irresponsible landlords let properties deteriorate and become hazardous.
 Unscrupulous business owners cut corners with routine maintenance and upkeep.
 People with swimming pools fail to secure them.
 The list of ways property owners, renters, and occupants can be negligent goes on and on.

 When irresponsible people fail to secure their properties, innocent people like you can be injured—sometimes severely or even fatally.
 These injuries can result in tens of thousands of dollars in medical bills.
 (Did you know medical debt is the number one reason people file for bankruptcy?)

 Don’t let that be your fate.
 The law is on your side.
 In Houston you are able to file a premises liability lawsuit against the negligent property owner, renter, or occupant within two years of your injury’s occurrence.
 Through a lawsuit like this, you can recover damages (monetary rewards) for both your tangible and intangible injuries.
 But don’t try this alone!
 In order for your bills to be paid in full, and to see that justice is served in your case, you need an experienced and competent legal team in your corner.
-Stewart J. Guss, Injury Accident Lawyers are 100% committed to fighting for you.
+Trust Guss Injury Lawyers are 100% committed to fighting for you.
 Below we answer some frequently asked questions surrounding premises liability cases in Houston.

 What are some common types of premises liability accidents?

 Hazardous and dangerous property conditions can result in significant injury to anyone on the property.
 Below are some common possibilities and situations that can lead to injuries and subsequent successful premises liability lawsuits.